 It is rare to find someone who is truly well-developed in more than one of these personas.
-For example, my predominant persona is the Trapper.
+For example, my predominant persona is the trapper.
 I enjoy determining my market, finding prospects, and crafting the right message to pull them in.
-As I’ve honed these skills, the less hunting I need to do -- although when I bring someone into my world, I still need to bring the sale to fruition.
-I’m a good Trapper, decent Farmer, and okay Hunter.
+As I’ve honed these skills, the less hunting I need to do — although I still need to bring the sale to fruition when I bring someone into my world.
+I’m a good trapper, decent farmer, and okay hunter.

 As you have probably already guessed, every industry, business model, and personal style will ultimately dictate the right blend of these three personas.
-Great marketing will bring people into your world, but you still have to “close the deal” so to speak.
+Great marketing will bring people into your world, but you still have to close the deal, so to speak.
 Sometimes they come into your world through marketing, but you have to keep tracking them until the time is right and they truly see your value.

 If you’re a front-line salesperson, focus on cultivating the strengths of your sales persona rather than becoming a different one or imitating their approach.
-If you’re a sales leader or business owner, hire the personas that compliment yours and work together to build a fast-growing, profitable company.
+If you’re a sales leader or business owner, hire the personas that complement yours and work together to build a fast-growing, profitable company.

 Editor's Note: This blog post was originally posted in April 2017, but was updated in April 2021 for comprehensiveness.